Loop Corrected Supercharges from Holomorphic Anomalies: Lagrangian SUSY Gauge Theories

 \subsection{One-Loop Supercharge}

 Now we turn to compute the one-loop differential in theories with first-order BV action of the form \eqref{eq:L}.

 As can be seen from the triangle diagrams in Section \ref{sec:ComputingLoopCorrections} and Appendix \ref{app:integral}, the one-loop differential $Q_1$ acts on a pair of fields and outputs a pair of uncontracted fields coming from the cubic interaction vertices.
-For operators of length $n>2$, the action of $Q_1$ is obtained by summing over its action on every distinct pair of fields $f_i$, with appropriate signs arising from the anticommutation of fermionic fields:
+For operators of length $n>2$, the action of $Q_1$ is obtained by summing over its action on every distinct pair of fields $f_if_j$: